popsim-consortium/demes-spec/docs/specification.md

 #### epochs
 The list of {ref}`epochs<sec_spec_mdm_epoch>` for this deme.
-There MUST be at least one epoch.
+There MUST be at least one epoch for each deme.

 (sec_spec_mdm_epoch)=